 NOTE! – Best Practice is to download Windows 10 ADK Offline files and install them on the server.

-- Download the offline files and install it.
+- Download the offline files and install them.

 - Download the Windows ADK for Windows 10, version 1809 – https://go.microsoft.com/fwlink/?linkid=2026036